nuzzesick/storm-desktop/README.md

 Storm comes with the idea of <b>change the way we see torrent clients</b>, because all of them always have those typical tables with a lot of data that most of the regular users doesn't understand it all, including me.
 I tried to put just the necessary features with a beautiful UI/UX.

-> Storm is currently in beta status and only available for MacOS, but go ahead and try it!
+> Storm is currently in beta status and only available for MacOS and Linux, but go ahead and try it!

 ## **Setup**